reinhud/async-fastapi-postgres-template/README.md

 Communication to the postgres database is done using SQLAlchemy 2.0 ORM style and async database access via asyncpg.
+To see what the state of the database is during development, pgAdmin is included to get a nice GUI for database interaction.

 This repo also includes a pytest testing setup applying the sqlalchemy test suite example to async.